Trial of Joseph Estrada: Aftermath

-On January 10, 2008, Edgardo Urieta, Sandiganbayan chief of the Sheriff and Security Services Office released the two-page report (based on thirteen-page Banco de Oro to the Sandiganbayan Special Division) which discovered intact due to the 2001 levy by BIR distraint - ₱1.107 billion ($1 = ₱41) account of Joseph Estrada: ₱500 million - "promissory note and chattel mortgage"; 450 million shares of Waterfront Philippines valued at ₱427.5 million; and 300 million shares of Wellex Industries worth ₱84 million; cash deposits in a common trust fund investment account of ₱95.76 million.
+In November 2007, Joseph Estrada opposed court seizure of his assets, alleging that he acquired the assets while he was still a movie actor.
+However, the Sandiganbayan stated that the pardon did not nullify the forfeiture of his assets, and ordered the seizure of wealth amassed from jueteng, an illegal numbers game.
+In January 2008, the Sandiganbayan reported that Estrada's Banco de Oro accounts remained intact due to the 2001 levy by BIR distraint - ₱1.107 billion ($1 = ₱41) account of Joseph Estrada: ₱500 million - "promissory note and chattel mortgage"; 450 million shares of Waterfront Philippines valued at ₱427.5 million; and 300 million shares of Wellex Industries worth ₱84 million; cash deposits in a common trust fund investment account of ₱95.76 million.

 As of 2013, Joseph Estrada still owed the government over ₱P400 million, according to a Sandiganbayan compliance report.